Chinese Americans: First wave (1815–1949)

-19th century arrivals, cause for migration
+19th century background

-Nearly all of the early Chinese migrants were young men from rural villages of Toisan, as well as the eight districts in Guangdong Province.
-The Guangdong province, especially Toisan, experienced extreme floods and famine in the mid-nineteenth century, as well as mass political unrest such as the Red Turban unrest and the Punti-Hakka Clan Wars.
-This prompted many people to migrate to America.

-The vast majority of the 19th century Chinese immigrants to the U.S. came from a small area of eight districts on the west side of the Pearl River Delta in Guangdong province.
+Most early Chinese migrants were young men from villages of Toisan, as well as the eight districts in Guangdong Province.
+They were motivated to leave by floods and famine in the mid-nineteenth century, as well as mass political unrest such as the Red Turban unrest and the Punti-Hakka Clan Wars.
+The vast majority came from a small area of eight districts on the west side of the Pearl River Delta.
 The eight districts consist of three subgroups—the four districts of Sze Yup, the district of Chung Shan, and the three districts of Sam Yup—each subgroup speaking a distinct dialect of Cantonese.
-In the U.S., people from Sze Yup generally worked as laborers; Chung Shan people specialized in agriculture; and Sam Yup people worked as entrepreneurs.
+Immigrants from Sze Yup generally worked as laborers; those from Chung Shan specialized in agriculture; and those from Sam Yup became entrepreneurs.

-California gold rush, Central Pacific Railroad construction
+California gold rush and railroad construction

 In the 1850s, Chinese workers migrated to work in the California gold rush, and also to do agricultural jobs and factory work, especially the garment industry.
 Some became entrepreneurs.
 Chinese often settled in ethnic neighborhoods called Chinatowns.
 In 1852, there were 25,000 Chinese migrants in America.
 After coming to the United States, these immigrants learned a lot of new knowledge about transportation, communications, architecture, medical care that they could not get in China.
-They also learned new Western culture, including new food, religion, life.
+They also learned new Western culture, including new food and religion.